-(CNN) -- Here's a look at the life of Janet Yellen, President Obama's nominee to be the next Federal Reserve chair.
+(CNN) -- Here's a look at the life of Janet Yellen, the first female Federal Reserve chair.

 Personal: Birth date: August 13, 1946